j-solivan/playwright-ui-tests/README.md

 data/: Test data
 pages/: Page objects, reusable methods and common page actions fixtures/: This module extends Playwright's base test to include custom page objects for improved modularity and reusability.

+There is a workflow configure with GitHub Actions to run the test on merge to master

+Additionally, a run may be triggered via the UI

+The reports (test results) will be placed in the artifacts section of the run-playwright-test action